Turtle that swallowed fishing line released in ocean

 The Department of Natural Resources found Peach with fishing line around her head, neck and left front flipper, in addition to running down her mouth into her intestines.

-She's been tagged with a satellite transmitter which will allow scientists to study how Kemp's ridley turtles move during the winter months.
+She's been tagged with a satellite transmitter that will allow scientists to study how Kemp's ridley turtles move during the winter months.

-Explore further: Back to the sea: Volunteers help turtle find its way home

 Please sign in to add a comment.
 Registration is free, and takes less than a minute.
 Read moreClick here to reset your password.